shangyuan191/shangyuan191/README.md

 ---

 ## Achievements
+- **2025 TSMC IT CareerHack 2nd Place**:
+ Our products(GGWhisPer) is a real-time translation system that can help enterprises to communicate with their foreign clients or partners.
+GGWhisPer can translate the spoken language into text and then translate it into the target language.
+It can also translate the text into the target language and then convert it into speech.
+GGWhisPer can help enterprises to communicate with their foreign clients or partners more effectively and efficiently.
 - **Rank 23/300, AI CUP 2023 Spring**:
   * Co-organized by the Ministry of Education and TrendMicro.
   * Our competition theme focused on Natural Language Processing